openwns/documentation/usersGuide/modules/dll/wimemac/experiment6.rst

 .. figure:: images/experiment6-obstacle.png
    :align: center

-Obstacles, e.g. walls, can attenuate the signals between two stations.
-If the signals are attenuated strong enough, the two stations aren't aware of each others existence; they may use the same MASs in the superframe and both connections can be established if they are separated.
-But although the signals a station are attenuated, they may still be strong enough to cause interference during the data transmission of the other station.
-This leads to transmission errors, compounds will have to be sent again and the data throughput will decrease.
+Obstacles, e.g. walls, can attenuate the signal between two stations.
+If the signal is attenuated strong enough, the two stations aren't aware of each others existence; they may use the same MASs in the superframe and both connections can be established if they are separated.
+But although the signal of the stations may be attenuated, it may still be strong enough to cause interference during the data transmission of the other station.
+This leads to transmission errors, frames will have to be sent again and the throughput will decrease.
-To gain system capacity in this case, the WiMeMAC module has a parameter ``interferenceAwareness`` in its config file.
-With this parameter set to ``True``, every reservation target will report the frame error rate (FER) to the corresponding reservation owner.
-If the FER exceeds a certain level, the owner will make the transmission less interference-prone by changing the modulation coding scheme (MCS).
+To gain system capacity in this case, the WiMeMAC module offers an additional functionality which can be used through the parameter ``interferenceAwareness`` in its config file.
+With this parameter set to ``True``, every station uses additional information to create its reservation: Before a reservation pattern is generated, the reservation owner monitors the channel and notes the interference that is already caused by other stations for every MAS.
+When creating the MAS pattern for its reservation, it chooses the MASs with the least interference first.
+For more information on the Interference-Awareness feature, see [#f1]_ .
+The number of reserved MASs does not change directly through this procedure, but since the MASs with much interference are avoided, the frame error rate (FER) is lower and less frames have to be sent again.
+The reservation owner has the possibility then to choose a better modulation coding scheme (MCS).

 ------------------------
 Modulation Coding Scheme
 ------------------------

 The modulation coding scheme (MCS) is the way the information is coded to a signal.
 The scheme can be changed by amplitude- or phase-modulation as well as by different data coding.
 The MCS affects the data rate and the error susceptibility.
 Every station can switch between several MCSs to adapt the transmission to the current channel situation.
 If there is not much interference, the transmitting station will choose a MCS that may be susceptible to noise or interference but offers a higher data rate.
-In case of a higher FER due to interference, compounds have to be retransmitted.
+In case of a higher FER due to interference, frames have to be retransmitted.
 To prevent that, the station changes to a different MCS that makes the signal less error-prone in exchange for a lower data rate.
 Although the data rate is lowered, the throughput increases because of the more robust MCS.
-By using the ``interferenceAwareness`` function, every station will adapt its MCS to the current situation to maximize the data troughput.
+By using the ``interferenceAwareness`` function, frame errors are avoided and stations are able to choose a faster MCS.

 ************
 The Scenario
 ************

 This scenario is bigger than every other scenario of this tutorial so far.
-It was part of a diploma thesis and utilizes most of the capabilities of the WiMeMAC module.
+It was part of a diploma thesis [#f1]_ and utilizes most of the capabilities of the WiMeMAC module.
 It consists of 50 stations that are arranged in an alignment of several walls.
 This is the scenario setup:

 .. figure:: images/experiment6-scenario.png
    :align: center